rishabhpoddar/agentgraph/README.md

 ```

 - In this case, we have added a tool for the LLM to do math:
-    - We tell the LLM about the tool in the prompt.
+    - We tell the LLM about the tool in the system prompt (you can also do this in the user prompt).
     - We tell the OpenAI SDK about the tool in the `tools` parameter.
 We describe the input.
     - We pass in an implementation of the tool in the array passed to the `callLLMWithToolHandling` function (last parameter).
 Here, we get the expression from the LLM, as a string and use the `mathjs` library to evaluate it.
 We return a string as a response for the LLM to use.
 - The `callLLMWithToolHandling` function will automatically handle tool calling if needed, and return the final response from the LLM.
 It will also capture the tool calls and store it a part of the JSON file generated for this LLM call.
-So here, we will have 2 nodes in the main graph (user message -> assistant message) and then when you click on the user message node, it will show a sub graph with the tool call node, which will contain just the tool input (value of `expression`) and output (return value from the `impl` function).
+So here, we will have 3 nodes in the main graph (system message ->user message -> assistant message) and then when you click on the user message node, it will show a sub graph with the tool call node (if the LLM decided to use the tool), which will contain just the tool input (value of `expression`) and output (return value from the `impl` function).
 So 2 nodes in total.

 ## Integrating the Python SDK